 How so?
 92% of companies that blog more than once a day are able to attract customers, clients, and partners via their websites.

 How Blogging Helps Channel Marketing Managers with SEO

-Each time a blog post is written, you’re creating another website page for search engines to index.
+Each time a blog post is written, you create another website page for search engines to index.
 In other words, each page provides a ranking opportunity –like a lottery ticket of sorts.

-If for example, your company operates primarily in the storage space, by blogging on a daily basis about storage industry-related issues, you give your website a chance to attract visitors that are interested in the information that you’re sharing in your blog posts.
+If, for example, your company operates primarily in the storage space, by blogging daily about storage industry-related issues, you give your website a chance to attract visitors interested in the information you’re sharing in your blog posts.